isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Behavioral observations are costly due to people and time.
 The cost limits the amount of observation time that is possible, which raises questions about how typical and representative the participant's behavior was during the observation period relative to their everyday life.
-The limited amount of observation time raises questions about reliability and external validity, that is the generalizability of the person's behavior in the situation to their typical functioning.
+The limited amount of observation time raises questions about reliability and external validity, that is, the generalizability of the person's behavior in the situation to their typical functioning.

 A useful approach to identify the function of a given behavior is to identify patterns of sequences according to the antecedent-behavior-consequence (A-B-C) model as part of a functional behavior analysis.
-Another useful approach is self-monitoring, which provides a lot of information at low cost and is therefor a component of most empirically supported treatments.
+Another useful approach is self-monitoring, which provides a lot of information at low cost and is therefore a component of most empirically supported treatments.

-# Chapter 23: Repeated Assessments Across Time
+# Chapter 23 Abstract "Repeated Assessments Across Time":

 Repeated measurement is a design feature that can provide stronger tests of causality compared to concurrent associations.
 By repeatedly assessing multiple constructs, one can examine lagged associations that control for prior levels of the outcome and that simultaneously test each direction of effect.